john-azzaro/Study-Unit-Testing-with-Mocha-and-Chai/README.md

 <br>

-### STEP 3: Load the "subject under test" to your test file
+### STEP 3: Load the subject under test to your test file
 The "subject under test" is simply the code/JavaScript file you want to test in this module.
 For example, suppose you want to test a function whose prupose is to do a strict comparison of two numbers.
 Also note that we need to export that module so that it can be used
 ```JavaScript